How to Plan the Perfect Trip to Sequoia National Park

 Day 2: Lakes Trail Adventure

-• All Day: Tackle the Lakes Trail (11-mile round trip) to explore stunning alpine lakes.
-Be sure to pack plenty of water, snacks, and layers for this full-day hike.
+• All Day: Explore stunning alpine lakes with a day hike on the Lakes Trail (11-mile round trip).
+Pack plenty of water, snacks, and layers for this full-day hike.

 Day 3: Waterfalls and Scenic Drives